 I know he knows.
 Adam Lawton is proud.
 In every group of adventurers, there is a leader, and every great leader must be a visionary.
 Adam dreamed the dreams for the entire crew.
 He found excitement in little breakthroughs, like the time I got a job dishwashing at Crossroads Cafe in Joshua Tree—he couldn’t have been more stoked.
 I was elbow deep in suds when I heard his voice on the other end of the line.
 This was still in the days before everyone had cell phones, and the manager told me I had a phone call in the middle of a busy Friday night.
 There he was, full of admiration.
 I was living the dream, and he called me to proudly announce that.

 by Luke Mehall, publisher of The Climbing Zine.
-This piece is published in Volume 11, now available.
+Published in The Climbing Zine Book, now available

 Banner photo: Adam Lawton in Indian Creek, circa 2011

 I was “living the dream,” but sometimes living the dream feels like living the nightmare.
 To LTD can be lonely AF.
 And, what was the dream?
 Adam knew long before I did, and he was right.
 I was on the path to freedom: the freedom to climb and move about, the freedom to think fresh thoughts and to envision a life that was our little version of the American Dream.
 Before he died, Adam articulated to me his vision for our group of friends—it was simple: in each and every adventure town in the West, someone from our crew would live, and we would do all the adventures, from hopping trains like hobos to first ascents on desert towers.
 And everywhere we would go we would have a couch (or at least a floor) to crash on.